Oyster card: Precursor

-Early electronic smartcard ticket technology was developed in the 1980s, and was first tested by London Transport on bus route 212 from Chingford to Walthamstow in 1992.
+Early electronic smartcard ticket technology was developed in the 1980s and first tested by London Transport on bus route 212 from Chingford to Walthamstow in 1992.
 The trial demonstrated that the technology was feasible and that it would reduce boarding times.
-In February 1994, the "Smartcard" or "Smart Photocard" was launched and tested in Harrow on 21 routes.
-Advertised as "the new passport to Harrow's buses", the trial was the largest of its kind in the world, at a cost of £2 million, resulting in the issuance of nearly 18,000 photocards to the Harrow public.
-It lasted until December 1995 and was a success, reducing boarding times, being easy to use, and being capable of recording entry and exit stops and calculate the corresponding fare fee, i.e., pay as you go.
+These results were then replicated on a larger scale in February 1994 when the "Smart Photocard" was launched and tested in Harrow on 200 buses running on 21 routes.
+Advertised as "the new passport to Harrow's buses", the £2 million trial was the largest of its kind in the world, and nearly 18,000 photocards were issued to Harrow residents.
+It ran until December 1995 and was also determined as a success: it reduced boarding times, was easy to use, and could record entry and exit stops and calculate the fare, the basis for pay as you go.

-However, the Upass smartcard of the South Korean capital Seoul was eventually the first to implement this technology on a wide scale, at the end of 1995, eight years before London did the same with the "Oyster card".
-In the UK, the first smartcard publicly rolled out was the BusCard in the city of Nottingham in 2000.
+However, Seoul's Upass smartcard was the first to implement this technology on a wide scale, from late 1995, eight years before London introduced Oyster.
+In the UK, the first smartcard issued to the public was Nottingham's BusCard, in 2000.

 Operator

 The Oyster card was set up under a Private Finance Initiative (PFI) contract between Transport for London (TfL) and TranSys, a consortium of suppliers that included Electronic Data Systems (EDS), Cubic Transportation Systems (responsible for day-to-day management), Fujitsu, and WS Atkins (shareholders with no active involvement).
 The £100 million contract was signed in 1998 for a term of 17 years until 2015 at a total cost of £1.1 billion.

 In August 2008, following a number of technical failures, TfL decided to exercise a break option in the contract to terminate it in 2010, five years early.
-However, TfL stated that the contractual break was to reduce costs, not connected to the system failures.
-In November 2008, a new contract was announced between TfL and Cubic and EDS for two of the original consortium shareholders to run the system from 2010 until 2013.
+However, TfL said the break was intended to reduce costs and was not connected to the system failures.
+In November 2008,TfL announced a new contract with Cubic and EDS, two of the original consortium members, to run the system from 2010 to 2013.

+In 2026, Indra Group took over from Cubic under a seven-year contract with options to extend.